-Can Edinson Cavani Fill The Void? | Pakistan Tribune
+Can Edinson Cavani Fill The Void At PSG? | Pakistan Tribune

-The past two seasons have incredibly seen PSG capture consecutive domestic quadruples.
-Forward Zlatan Ibrahimovic was the driving force behind much of this success, scoring a prolific 80 goals across all competitions during that time span.
+The past two seasons have seen PSG capture consecutive domestic titles.
+Zlatan Ibrahimovic was the driving force behind much of this success, scoring a prolific 80 goals across all competitions during that time span.

-But after the Swedish legend moved on to Manchester United this past summer, new manager Unai Emery must find a way to replace his output.
-Uruguayan international, Edinson Cavani looks set to step up in a bigger way for the squad in 2016-17.
+Following the Swedish legend’s move to Manchester United this past summer, new manager Unai Emery must find a way to replace his output.

+Uruguayan international Edinson Cavani looks set to step up in a bigger way for the squad in 2016-17.

 After three strong seasons with Italian club Napoli, where he scored over 30 goals in each campaign, Cavani moved to the French capital in the summer of 2013.